eu regulationsFuelEUfueleu maritime regulationfueleu plannermaritime data

 Focusing initially on fleet internal pooling is advisable, eliminating the uncertainties of the pooling market.
 It would be risky to assume there will be a rush of undercompliant vessels seeking to pool with surpluses towards the end of 2025.

 Given the analytical complexities introduced by FuelEU, solid and granular simulation of different paths of action is of paramount importance.
-A deviation of just 0.5% in assessing a fleet’s GHG intensity or picking a wrong fuel can lead to wrong assumptions about one’s likely position in the pooling markets, with severe financial implications.
+A deviation of just 0.5% in assessing a fleet’s GHG intensity or picking the wrong fuel can lead to wrong assumptions about one’s likely position in the pooling markets, with severe financial implications.

 For more information contact: